zeroxf89/agenticSeek/README.md

 It's not but we prioritizes local execution and privacy over cloud based approach.
 It’s a fun, accessible alternative!

-Contribute
+## Contribute

-We’re looking for developers to enhance AgenticSeek!
-Check out open issues or join our Discord to collaborate.
+We’re looking for developers to improve AgenticSeek!
+Check out open issues or discussion.

 ## Authors:
  > [Fosowl](https://github.com/Fosowl)